louislongin/instrumental-ai-assistant/README.md

-This is a website to host supplementary materials (data and scripts) for 'Intelligence brings responsibility - even AI-tools are held responsible' paper submitted to Nature Machine Intelligence (August 2022).
+This is a website to host supplementary materials (data and scripts) for Longin, L., Bahrami, B., & Deroy, O. (2023).
+Intelligence brings responsibility-Even smart AI assistants are held responsible.
+Iscience, 26(8).

+For the full paper see here: https://www.sciencedirect.com/science/article/pii/S2589004223015717

 **Scripts**:
 Use the website or the index.Rmd doc to access the script used to create the figures.